How to Hike Centerpoint to Big Bluff (Goat Trail)

 Head down the gravel path, which turns into an old homestead road covered in leaf litter.
 This is the main Centerpoint Trail.
 The main Centerpoint Trail is easy to hike and is through the trees.
 Follow this old road until you see the first obvious fork to the right.

-You’ll know when you get to Big Bluff because the views of the Buffalo are epic!
+You’ll know when you get to Big Bluff because the views of the Buffalo are epic.
 You can see the Buffalo River Valley and all of its glory.

-Watch the Centerpoint to Goat Trail Video
+Watch Our Centerpoint to Goat Trail YouTube

-Other Things to Consider While Hiking the Goat Trail
+Other Things To Consider While Hiking the Goat Trail

-• There are wild boars (we saw them).
+There are wild boars (we saw them).

-• No bathrooms – prepare and always Leave No Trace.
+There are no bathrooms – prepare and always Leave No Trace.

-• Prepare for no cellphone reception.
+Prepare for no cellphone reception.

-• There are steep cliffs along Big Bluff – use extreme caution.
+There are steep cliffs along Big Bluff – use extreme caution.

-• The Bluff trail follows a steep, rocky, narrow ledge toward the trail’s end.
+The Bluff trail follows a steep, rocky, narrow ledge toward the trail’s end.

-• The hike is not recommended for children or people afraid of heights.
+The hike is not recommended for children or people afraid of heights.

-• The trail is downhill all the way to Big Bluff, so the hike back to the parking lot is all uphill.
+The trail is downhill all the way to Big Bluff, so the hike back to the parking lot is all uphill.

-• You’ll probably want bug spray in the summer.
+You’ll probably want bug spray in the summer.

-• Always tell someone where you are going and when you plan to return.
+Always tell someone where you are going and when you plan to return.

-• Bring plenty of water and a snack.
+Bring plenty of water and a snack.

-Best Time of Year to Hike the Goat Trail in Arkansas
+Best Time of Year to Hike

 Fall, winter, and spring are excellent times of the year to hike in the Ponca Wilderness.
 The weather is cooler, there are little to no bugs, and the area is quieter.

-What to Bring Hiking
+What To Bring Hiking

 We recommend hiking with comfortable hiking shoes, wool socks, a sun hat, sunglasses, a daypack, and sweat-wicking clothes you can layer.